 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-Only six ingredients is all you need to make this decadent molten chocolate cake.
+Only six ingredients is all you need to make these decadent chocolate molten lava cakes.
 Individual chocolate molten cakes- easy to make and even easier to devour!
 Ready In 30 Minutes Or Less!

 Ok whether it’s Valentine’s Day, or you need a dessert to impress guests with, or heck you just have a serious chocolate craving.